ljmzt/submit/README.md

 Besides standard user information fields, some unique fields for this dataset include:

-1. The page ("page") the user clicked on, which is one of the following (shown together with the corresponding counts):
+1. The page ("page") the user clicks on, which is one of the following (shown together with the corresponding counts):

 ```
 +-------------------------+--------+